JPRodrigues-gh/postgres-tutorial/COMMANDS.md

 ### Copy the results into a .JSON file
 - Line 1: `\o test.json`
 - Line 2: `SELECT json_agg(t) FROM  (SELECT * FROM "Track" WHERE "Composer" = 'Queen') t;`

+# 03 - Installing the Libraries and Setting Up

+---

+### Install the "psycopg2" Python package
+- `pip3 install psycopg2`

+### Create a new file: "sql-psycopg2.py"
+- `touch sql-psycopg2.py`